c3mdigital/media-tools-for-WordPress/README.md

 Big improvements are coming to the WordPress media library in 3.5.
 If your not using the media library this plugin will import all the external images found in your posts or pages and import them into the media library and attach them.

+This plugin will help you recover from your Timthumb addiction.
+If you have been using Timthumb now is the time to come clean.

 ### The Tools

 * Import and attach - imports and attaches all external referenced images in your posts